EvildevStudios/psintegra-chat/README.md

 ## License

-This project is licensed under the MIT License - see the `LICENSE` file for details.
+Psintegra API is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more information.